sdg002/AzureTrials/arm-template-basics/readme.md

 ---

-# Step 0 - Prepping the resource group
+# 100-Prepping the resource group

 We will need a resource group to contain all the Azure resources we create.
 For this guide we will confine oursleves to a one and only resource group.